Dietrich Tiedemann: Biography

-Teidemann's belief system was based on the metaphysics of Leibniz and the epistemology of Locke.
+Tiedemann's system was based on the metaphysics of Leibniz and the epistemology of Locke.
 He was author of the six-volume Geist der spekulativen Philosophie von Thales bis Berkeley ("The Spirit of Speculative Philosophy from Thales to Berkeley").

-Tiedemann had strong disagreements in regard to the philosophic beliefs of Immanuel Kant (1724-1804), of which he critiqued in two publications; "On the Nature of Metaphysics: An Examination of Professor Kant's Principles-Against the Aesthetic" and "Continuation of the Examination of Professor Kant's Thoughts About the Nature of Metaphysics-Against the Analytic".
+Tiedemann had strong disagreements in regard to the philosophic doctrines of Immanuel Kant (1724-1804), of which he critiqued in two publications; "On the Nature of Metaphysics: An Examination of Professor Kant's Principles-Against the Aesthetic" and "Continuation of the Examination of Professor Kant's Thoughts About the Nature of Metaphysics-Against the Analytic".
 Kant dismissed Tiedemann's arguments, which he reasoned were caused by a lack of understanding.

 Tiedemann was a pioneer of empirical psychology, and an early practitioner in regard to scientific study of child development.
 He kept a journal of his son's sensory, motor, language, and cognitive behavior during the first thirty months of his life.
 Through empirical observation, he claimed that children possessed a "pre-linguistic knowledge".